hangarcr/openhouse.thehangar.cr/README.md

 ## Divshot
 - Run `gulp build` to build your webapp for production
-- Run `divshot push` to upload build to developement env
+- Run `divshot push` to upload the build